Roasted Branzino Recipe

 What is branzino?

 Branzino is a type of white fish.
 It is also called European bass, as this fish is native to Europe’s southern and western coasts.
-I actually hadn’t tried this fish until I traveled Europe, where it’s widely used in Mediterranean cuisine (especially Greek and Italian).
+I hadn’t tried this fish until I traveled Europe, where it’s widely used in Mediterranean cuisine (mainly Greek and Italian).

 Ingredients needed